The website is easy to follow/

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
-The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
-Our birding expert will give an introductory lecture about Sandhill Cranes, their behavior, and what other birds to look for during the program.
+Our birding expert will give an introductory presentation.

 Breakfast: In the hotel at 5:00 a.m., the breakfast buffet offers hot and cold choices; included beverages milk, coffee, tea, water.

-Morning: We travel by bus to the Ian Nicolson Audubon Center at Rowe Sanctuary where we have a reserved viewing blind.
+Morning: We will travel by bus to the Ian Nicolson Audubon Center at Rowe Sanctuary where we will have a reserved viewing blind.
 In the very early morning hours, we will experience our first “crane rise” as the “gray sandbar islands” of the Platte River turn into clouds of Sandhill cranes leaving their roost sites.
-As many as 400,000 sandhill cranes migrate annually at this time of year through the 60 mile stretch of the Platte River in Nebraska we will visit.
-We’ll return mid-morning to Kearney and go straight to a local restaurant for brunch.
+As many as 400,000 sandhill cranes migrate annually at this time of year through the 60 mile stretch of the Platte River in Nebraska that we visit.
+We’ll return to Kearney mid-morning and go straight to a local restaurant for brunch.

 Lunch: Our brunch is at a local restaurant, we will order from the menu; non-alcoholic beverage included.